Excellence in College Preparatory Education

-BCA’s 7th and 8th grade takes place in our upper school building in a separate, self-contained wing of classrooms with its own bathrooms, drop-off, and entrance.
-The building is always locked and has an activated alarm system on at all times.
+BCA’s 7th and 8th grade takes place in our upper school building in a separate, self-contained wing of classrooms.
 Students have their own chapel and lunch period.

 BCA’s lead teacher for the 7th and 8th grades also serves as chaplain for 7th, 8th, and 9th grades setting a positive, cohesive, and consistent tone.
 Morning devotional time occurs daily, chapel is held weekly, and teachers integrate faith into all subjects.

 igh school years represent an important transition to the academic and social independence required in college.
 Today’s colleges seek students who exceed averages in standardized testing and Grade Point Averages (GPA), who are well-rounded with extracurricular activities, and who can think, write, and speak clearly, critically, and creatively.
 At Bradford Christian Academy, we prepare our students for the demands of college studies and for life beyond college.
 Our graduates are ready to engage with discernment as people of faith in our contemporary culture.